yannellym/ShelterLink/README.md

 - **Lazy Loading**: Lazy loading is employed to improve performance by loading components asynchronously when needed.
 - **Skeleton Loading**: Skeleton loading techniques are utilized to enhance user experience by providing visual placeholders while content is loading.
 - **Font Awesome**: Font Awesome icons are used for enhancing the UI with scalable vector icons.
-- **Design Tools Used**: Figma was used for prototypes and design iteration.
+- **Figma**: Figma was used for prototypes and design iteration.
+- **Chrome devTools**: Chrome DevTools was used to inspect, modify, and debug the app, test cache, and view storage.

 ### Backend (AWS Amplify) 💽
 - **AWS Amplify**: The backend infrastructure is powered by AWS Amplify, providing a serverless architecture for scalability and cost-effectiveness.